wookiee/CHAtlSite/README.markdown

 CocoaHeads Atlanta Web Site
 ==========================

 Welcome to the CocoaHeads Atlanta web site project.
-The site is currently based on [Ruby on Rails](http://rubyonrails.org) version 3.2.x.
+The site is based on [Ruby on Rails](http://rubyonrails.org) version 4.0.0.

 This is a ground up rebuild of the current [cocoaheadsatlanta.org](http://cocoaheadsatlanta.org) site.